NAME

 This option applies

-tex_escape()subroutine to all incoming values to mask active TeX characters:&%$#_{}~^\.my $msg = replication( $file, $info, esc =>1 ); # or esc =>'~'BTW: If the value starts with the
+tex_escape()subroutine to all incoming values to mask active TeX characters:&%$#_{}~^\.my $msg = replication( $file, $info, esc =>1 ); # or esc =>'~'BTW: if the value starts with the

-%%%:tag, then this tag is removed (e.g.%%%:$\frac{12345}{67890}$to$\frac{12345}{67890}$), and the value itself is not masked, it is skipped. def-
+%%%:tag, then this tag is removed (e.g.%%%:$\frac{12345}{67890}$is converted to$\frac{12345}{67890}$), and the value itself is not masked, it is skipped. def-

 This option specifies discarding (ignoring)

-undefinedvalues and associated structures (%%%ADD...), i.e. take into account onlydefinedvalues.my $msg = replication( $file, $info, def =>1 );This option is useful, for example, for creating merged cells in tables (using
+undefinedvalues and associated structures (%%%ADD...), i.e. dictates that onlydefinedvalues be into account.my $msg = replication( $file, $info, def =>1 );This option is useful, for example, for creating merged cells in tables (using

 This option specifies silently ignore undefined name|key|index of